-THIS COURSE WILL ONLY BE AVAILABLE AS AN IN-HOUSE/PRIVATE SEMINAR IN 2017
+THIS COURSE WILL ONLY BE AVAILABLE AS AN IN-HOUSE (PRIVATE) SEMINAR IN 2020.

 The purpose of this two day pressure vessel training course is to give attendees a thorough understanding of the fundamental design principles of pressure vessels as well as instruction in the most commonly employed clauses of AS1210.
 A basic comparison is also made with the methodology of ASME Section VIII Div I. Upon completion of this pressure vessel seminar, the attendee should be well placed to perform common pressure vessel design tasks with minimal instruction and supervision from a Senior/Supervising Engineer.